-MC² Actors Studio, founded by master teacher Mario A. Campanaro, is a conservatory based and ensemble oriented acting studio dedicated to the professional actor.
-The studio’s main objective is to teach and support the actor in cultivating a craft that is tailored to work specifically for him or her.
-Our studio sets a very high standard when it comes to truth, authenticity, responsibility, accountability, commitment, respect, and professionalism in the work.
+Whether it be in-person or online, our studio sets a very high standard when it comes to our training program and what we offer all of our students.
 Our instructors use their powerfully effective and intuitive individual teaching style in combination with the ingenious methods of Stanislavsky, Hagen, Adler, Strasberg, Meisner, Chekhov, Linklater, Rosenburg, and Alexander.

 Once each ensemble is formed, that specific ensemble comes together each week to wholeheartedly cultivate and strengthen the craft..and all aspects of what an actor’s work demands.
-Actors are paired up by their specific instructor and then have to choose or, in some cases, assigned a scene/exercise that excites, stimulates, and challenges his or her instrument.
+Actors are paired up by their specific instructor and then have to choose or are assigned a scene/exercise that excites, stimulates, and challenges his or her or their instrument.
 Scene work will always be from a well-written play that is age-appropriate, well-characterized, and contains a multitude of stakes and challenges within the circumstances.

-Actors must significantly rehearse their scene or exercise with their partner(s) before getting up into the space in order to get the most of their time.
-This is to test the work the actor has done on their own and then, more importantly, drop it so as to live and experience what all that work has done for their instrument in relationship to the circumstances within the unknown of the moment with their partner(s).
+Actors must significantly rehearse their scene or exercise with their partner(s) before getting up into the space in order to get the most out of their time.
+This is to test the work the actor has done on their own and then, more importantly, trust it so as to live and experience what all that work has done for their instrument in relationship to the circumstances within the unknown of the moment with their partner(s).
 It is required for all scenes to be off book for the first week.
 Actors remain with their scene partner(s) exploring the world of each assigned play and scene for four weeks.
-Each ensemble’s class meets once a week and each class is five hours.
+Each ensemble’s class meets once a week and each class is four and a half to five hours long.
 There are always four classes in each month unless a holiday happens to fall on a given class day.

-We also have implemented the use of green screens for all scene work so that our ensemble members continue to explore environment in a new and exciting way while also developing this necessary skill clearly happening in our modern digital/CGI film and television mediums.
+Our studio implements the use of green screens for all scene work so that our ensemble members continue to explore the environment in a new and exciting way while also developing this necessary skill clearly happening in our modern digital/CGI film and television mediums.

 ★ Please also note that due to the ongoing public health circumstances, MC² Actors Studio does not offer audit classes at this time.